-The sampling discussed so far assumes an ideal aperture function where the observation of the signal f[n] at $n_i$ is $f[n_i]$ .
+The sampling discussed so far assumes an ideal aperture function where the observation of the signal f[n] at n_j is $f[n_j]$.
 Practical aperture functions result in observation values that are locally averaged and weighted values of the signal.
-Local averages smaller than the maximum sample spacing are treated by [11]; however, as discussed in the following, larger apertures can be used.
-In general, the observation values can be modeled as ideal samples of the aperture-filtered signal.
-For example, in one dimension using the discrete signal model with the aperture function v[n], the observation sample is $g[n_i]$ , where g is the aperture-filtered signal given by g[n] = v[n] \ f[n], where \ denotes discrete convolution.
-For the fixed-aperture case, the samples can be first used to reconstruct g[n] from the observations; then, signal deconvolution techniques can be used to compute f[n] from g[n].
+Local averages smaller than the maximum sample spacing are treated by [11]; however, as discussed below, larger apertures can be used.
+In general the observation values can be modeled as ideal samples of the aperture-filtered signal.
+For example, in one dimension using the discrete signal model with the aperture function v[n], the observation sample is $g[n_j]$ where g is the aperture-filtered signal given by g[n] = v[n] f[n] where denotes discrete convolution.
+For the fixed-aperture case, the samples can be first used to reconstruct g[n] from the observations, then signal deconvolution techniques can be used to compute f[n] from g[n].
 So long as the aperture spectrum does not have any nulls over the bandwidth of the signal spectrum, the signal can be reconstructed perfectly.
 However, when different apertures are used for different samples-a common case in remote sensing-the deconvolution approach cannot be used.
-In the following, we show how fixed or variable aperture functions can be incorporated into the reconstruction process to directly estimate the original signal.
+In the following we show how fixed or variable aperture functions can be incorporated into the reconstruction process to directly estimate the original signal.